-While posole is fairly easy to make, you do need to have the right ingredients in order to get the red chile broth to be as flavorful as possible.
-Here’s what you’ll need.
+While this pozole recipe is fairly easy to make, you do need to have the right ingredients in order to get the red chile broth to be as flavorful as possible.
+Here’s what you’ll need:

-- Dried chiles – You can find them in the Mexican aisle of your local grocery store or in a specialty Mexican grocer.
-If you can’t find them in your area, Amazon is always a great option!
-Here are some links for where to buy dried guajillo chiles, dried ancho chiles and dried arbol chiles.
+- Dried chiles: You can find them in the Hispanic foods aisle of your local grocery store or in a specialty Mexican grocer.
+If you can’t find them in your area, buying them online is always a great option.
+Here’s where to buy dried guajillo chiles, dried ancho chiles, and dried arbol chiles.

-- Pork shoulder – Also known as “pork butt,” this cut of meat is perfect for posole because it’s super tender and juicy and shreds easily.
+- Pork shoulder: Also known as “pork butt,” this cut of meat is perfect for pozole because it’s super tender, juicy, and shreds easily.

-- Spices – cumin, chili powder, oregano, salt, black pepper, freshly minced garlic
+- Spices: Cumin, chili powder, Mexican oregano, salt, black pepper, and garlic.

 How to make pozole

 Making pozole is fairly easy, but it does take a little bit of time since the meat needs to cook long enough so that it’s tender and juicy.
 Here’s how to make it:

 1. Rehydrate the chiles: Add the dried chiles to a pot of boiling water and let them soak for 10 minutes to soften.